stpledger/CellSociety/doc/DESIGN_PLAN.md

 Apply rules to middle and edge cells

-* To apply these rules, we will use the step function in driver to call an update function from the Game of Life ruleset class which follows the logic of the ruleset which will update the entire grid with both the middle and edge cells
+* To apply these rules, we will use the step method in driver to call an update method from the Game of Life ruleset class.
+The GOLRuleset class will iterate through each cell contained in the Grid class, and use the logic written in GOLRuleset to assign each cell's myNextState.
+Each cell's neighbors are found by iterating over myNeighbors, which can be any side.

 Move to the next generation

-* After all cells are updated from the function, we will pass that information into a display class that shows all the graphical visualizations including the GUI.
-The display class will loop through all the information (from a hashmap) of the grid and visualize each individual cell.
+* After all cells' myNextState are set, the switchStates method in Grid assigns each cell's myCurrentState to the value of myNextState, sets myNextState to null, and sets its fill to a new color based on the map passed in from GOLRuleset.

 Set a simulation parameter